Wallbox Installation for Tenants: Is It Actually Possible and How? Find Out in Our Step-by-Step Guide

 Write down the general conditions in the rental agreement so that there are no misunderstandings.
 Make sure you specify who will pay for the wallbox, and who owns the device and is therefore responsible for maintenance and operation.
 What happens after you move out?
 And who is actually liable for any malfunctions of the wallbox?
 And so on and so forth.
 Clarify these things and put them in the contract so that both parties are protected.

-5. Order a wallbox and set it up.
+5. Order a wallbox and set up EV charging for apartment buildings.
 As soon as the application has been approved, you or your landlord can actually commission the installation from a professional.
 The qualified electrician will install the wallbox and also take care of things like registration with the network operator.

 How to Apply for Installation of a Wallbox as a Tenant in Austria